 Correctness of the individual transformations is a well-defined requirement for bidirectional transformations [Ste10].
 Transformations to be used in a transformation network must, however, be synchronizing, i.e., they must be able to process changes to both models and update both models they keep consistent.
 We have thus discussed how transformations can be defined to be synchronizing with existing transformation languages, which only support processing changes to one model and which only update the other model to restore consistency.
-To this end, we have derived a formal property, for which we have proven to achieve synchronization of bidirectional transformations, and a pattern for practical application, of which we have successfully evaluated completeness and correctness to achieve synchronization in case studies.
-This approach enables the specification of synchronization transformations with existing transformation languages without the necessity to know about other transformations to later combine the developed ones with.
+To this end, we have derived a formal property, for which we have proven to achieve synchronization of bidirectional transformations, and a pattern for practical application, of which we have successfully evaluated completeness and correctness to achieve synchronization transformations with existing transformation of synchronization transformations with existing transformation languages without the necessity to know about other transformations to later combine the developed ones with.